 - PO Box 344 Hunter Region Mail Centre NSW 2310

-- Titles Services, NSW Department of Industry, Division of Resources & Energy, PO Box 344 Hunter Region Mail Centre NSW 2310
+- Titles Services, NSW Department of Planning and Environment, Division of Resources and Mining, PO Box 344 Hunter Region Mail Centre NSW 2310

 - 516 High Street Maitland NSW 2320 Map